 The screens fixed on the walls will tell you the destination the next train is going to.
 All these trains in the picture below are going to the East but only the trains to Marne-la-Vallée, with the Mickey head, go to Disneyland Paris.

 Then, the huge panels hanging on the platforms will tell you all the stops the next train is going to do.
 In this case, the next train is a train to Disneyland Paris because the light next to the train station Marne-la-Vallée-Chessy is ON.

 Finally, the train itself will display its final destination and all the stops on the screens onboard.

 TRAIN TICKETS PARIS TO DISNEYLAND PARIS

-Once you are on the right train and in the right direction get a seat and enjoy the ride, the Disneyland Paris train station is also the terminus of the line and from there it’s less than a 5-minute walk to the Disneyland parks.
+Once you are on the right train and in the right direction, get a seat and enjoy the ride, the Disneyland Paris train station is also the line’s terminus.
+From the terminus, it’s less than a 5-minute walk to the Disneyland rides.